craigsapp/humlib/doc/topic/parameters.md

 ```

 If a parameter key is not followed by a parameter, it's value is set to the
-string "true" which also returns a true when accessing the .getValueBool()
+string "true" which also returns true when accessing the .getValueBool()
 function.